3-15-40. George Howard Darwin to H. Poincaré

 Your M.S. has arrived.11 1 Poincaré a annoncé l’envoi de son mémoire par lettre (§ 3-15-39).
 I shall venture to annotate it a little in red ink with instructions to the printers in English as I think it may save much trouble in the proofs.
 Of course I have experience of their ways which you cannot have.

 Secondly in yr explanation you do not really follow yr notation of the Acta.22 2 In the published memoir, Poincaré notes that he and Darwin do not employ the same notation, and that he employs a notation different from that employed in his Acta paper (1902, 335–336).
-You write there and is clearly the degree of the harmonic and its order, because you refer to its becoming
+You write there R(k)n,i and n is clearly the degree of the harmonic and i its order, because you refer to its becoming

 Of course if in any case you dislike the mode of printing which I shall suggest it will be open to you to correct it in proof.